pglevy/sms-com/index.md

 ## What's it all about?

-Passion Projects are not your grandmother's piano lessons.
-These are designed to be creative musical projects that I will coach you on to meet a meaningful goal that we set for you together.
+Passion Projects are not your traditional piano lessons.
+These are designed to be creative musical projects that I will coach you on meeting a meaningful goal that we set for you together.

 This approach requires a firm commitment and intense focus for a 3-month timeline during which we'll meet on a regular basis for both demonstration of your progress and short check-ins to answer questions and keep you on track.
 We'll also collaborate offline through chat and sharing other resources and materials to support you in your goal.